renpy/renpy/sphinx/source/screens.rst

     A string containing characters that are disallowed from being typed into this input.
 (By default, "{}".)

+`allow_copypaste`
+    If True, it becomes possible to copy and paste into this input.
+(By default, disabled.)

 `prefix`
     An immutable string to prepend to what the user has typed.